runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aeljinn.md

 e.g. the home of a Fire Jinn may be fireproof, and have a special room with a lava pool for relaxation, but otherwise would be entirely hospitible to non-'jinn guests.

-Live among variety of other races, and have adapted many aspects of their culture.
+Live among variety of other Ael, and have adapted many aspects of their culture.
 Since hollow cities are underground, and the 'jinn are pivitol in their stability and upkeep, a large proportion of hollow-cities Earth'jinn are effectively laborers, excavating new areas, reinforcing exiting ones, etc.